nchilla/tractatus-tree/README.md

 * **The body text**; I want a serif that feels contemporary, highly legible, and not full of itself; I also want to reflect the logical dogma and philosophy of mathematics in this approach to language.
   * I am thinking of using [Signifier](https://klim.co.nz/blog/signifier-design-information/): "Signifier emerged from this alchemy with Bézier curves and sharp vectors determined by machine logic and a Brutalist ethos"

-* **The "keys"** for each proposition; my natural inclination is to use a monospace for these
+* **The mathematical figures** in some propositions will like use [Aktiv Grotesk](https://fonts.adobe.com/fonts/aktiv-grotesk) because of its glorious math support.

-* **The mathematical figures** in some propositions, which would be interesting to typeset distinctly in some way from the body (similar to `code` in a markdown file).
-I think I need either a typeface with [math support](https://www.tug.org/FontCatalogue/mathfonts.html), or a monospace of some type.
+* **The "keys"** for each proposition, which I think will also be in Aktiv.

 ## Ways other people have tried this